WithSecureLabs/drozer/README.md

 Then, on your PC, connect using the drozer Console:

+On Linux:

 `$ drozer console connect`

+On Windows:

+`> drozer.bat console connect`

 If using a real device, the IP address of the device on the network must be specified:

+On Linux:

 `$ drozer console connect --server 192.168.0.10`

+On Windows:

+`> drozer.bat console connect --server 192.168.0.10`

 You should be presented with a drozer command prompt: